lizzy596/Node_Server_Deconstructed/README.md

 If you want to get any of the data about who the user is, you can read the session.
 The session exists only client side, and is constructed out of some of the data in the JWT, and any other info you want to put on there.

-For example, you could use the session callback to pull in additional data from the JWT (as it is provided as an argument), or any other data you choose by adding it as keys.

-Basically:

-    The JWT is the actually encrypted data that persists and is used for the actual authentication piece.

-    The session is a convenience piece to take any of the data in the encrypted token (and anything else you want to add) and expose it to the client to actually use in your client-side code.

-    From my backend api.
-I store my short lived access token in the “session” (that user can access) and my refresh token in the encrypted “jwt” (only next server can access).
-Next Server does the refresh

-One of the pain points of developing SPA apps for me has been dealing with JWT for auth and sessions.
-Just wondering if there's any really good reason to do this.
-Couldn't a simple session ID cookie referencing a Redis session store work just as well in SPA-land as it does for server-rendered apps?

-For small sites, cookies are the easiest.
-But when it gets larger, you may consider switching to microservice architecture, and you may not want each microservice to need to have access to the datastore used for verifying a token.
-JWTs solve that issue because the token itself validates the user.

-However, with JWTs you have a new issue where you can't easily invalidate the tokens on a per-user basis if they somehow get stolen.

- Yes, JWTs should be short-lived.
-No, that is not the best way to counteract sidejacking.

-The token should contain additional fingerprinting information in addition to tokens being short-lived,  At that point you would put a reverse proxy (API gateway) in front of the microservces.
-All calls would be made through the reverse proxy, which does all of the token verification before routing the request to the target microservice...or rejecting the request due to an invalid token.

-At some point, if your user base grows, the database becomes a bottleneck and you'll need to reduce the amount of database requests.

-One way of doing that is removing session requests and authenticating via JWT.
+At some point, if your user base grows, the database becomes a bottleneck and you'll need to reduce the amount of database requests.One way of doing that is removing session requests and authenticating via JWT.
 This is especially handy in a distributed system.
 User-actions may cause requests to several http-endpoints that all have to somehow individually verify the authentication.
 Maybe these http-endpoints even belong to completely different applications in your company.
 At some point, it becomes easier and considerably more performant to have JWTs.
 But by all means!
 Go session-first!
 Sessions are way easier to implement securely.

-You should have a reason to implement JWTs and you should follow OWASP guidelines if you do.

-This won't happen for +95% of web apps... but if it does then a simple solution is to cache the sessions in memory or maybe some Redis for more intensive usage.
+You should have a reason to implement JWTs and you should follow OWASP guidelines if you do.This won't happen for +95% of web apps... but if it does then a simple solution is to cache the sessions in memory or maybe some Redis for more intensive usage.

 Generating JWT tokens at that scale is resource intensive, also to extend the expiry time every time you get request from loggedin user within the expiry time and you have to do this for every user.
-Add concept like refresh token along with extending time to expiry on EVERY request makes all this effort to make auth happen way to complicated.

-Instead, a better approach is, once the user puts in username/password from frontend, verify them in backend and generate a session UUID ONCE along with user info saved in central Redis (with an expiry time set, which redis will delete it automatically if the key time has elapsed).
+Add concept like refresh token along with extending time to expiry on EVERY request makes all this effort to make auth happen way to complicated.Instead, a better approach is, once the user puts in username/password from frontend, verify them in backend and generate a session UUID ONCE along with user info saved in central Redis (with an expiry time set, which redis will delete it automatically if the key time has elapsed).
 Send the uuid as a response along with user session info as a response.
 Now, for every request from the UI, the UI will pass session uuid as a bearer token.
 If redis still has the uuid key pointing to user session then the session is valid and you just increase the redis session uuid key expiry date and allow the request or else give a 401 error and stop the request.
 This way you avoid the mess of creating jwt with an short lived expiry date, creating a long lived refresh jwt token, getting a new jwt token once its expired using refresh token, invalidating both tokens on logout and if refresh token is stolen then its the same unsecured mess.

-The point is to decouple the API and the application.
-Not every client of that API is going to be a SPA.
-There are mobile apps, integrations with other systems, desktop tools etc that might need that API.

-If you know you'll never want to access this API by anything other than your SPA, then a server side session is absolutely fine.
-I just don't like to build that limitation into my software.

 JWTs are handy for decoupling services, however they really shouldn't be the default and I'd recommend starting with server-side sessions.
 Then JWTs would be used if that is not enough and or if the architecture gets complex enough to warrant separating services from the same session database.
 Sites that do not need security/admin/etc functionalities should use simple cookies for state.
 Sites that need more complex login/admin/etc functionalities should use server-side sessions.
 Sites that need complex, decoupled architectures should consider using JWTs, albeit even then I'd recommend some sort of a central authentication server and ping-ponging between that and the services relying on auth.

+Namely, you can't invalidate them on-demand.
+This means you can't implement a secure logout as there is no way to expire already issued tokens.
+You also can't implement idle timeout for the same reason.
+One solution is to keep a blacklist, but that introduces state.
+If your clients only interact with your service via a browser, I strongly recommend using a cookie-based session management solution.
+I also compiled a list authentication methods currently widely used on the web.

+And for whitelisting or blacklisting tokens, you may use redis(instead of db), for lookup.
-Best practice for SPA is to use a backend for frontend.

-The reason is that in a SPA you need to have some trusted information the access token accessible by javascript which will at some point be vulnerable by an xss attack, even reflective xss is an issue because if a user "validates" an irl to be suspicious or not they look at the domain not the path parameters + there could be many path parameters.
+Best practice for SPA is to use a backend for frontend.The reason is that in a SPA you need to have some trusted information the access token accessible by javascript which will at some point be vulnerable by an xss attack, even reflective xss is an issue because if a user "validates" an irl to be suspicious or not they look at the domain not the path parameters + there could be many path parameters.
 Having a lightweigt backend and a session cookie will improve security, there is still the risk of csrf etc but that should be easier to secure, in addition when the browser session ends the malicious actor loses access, if they had the access token or refresh token they could use the access token until it expires or refresh it indefinatly...

-I suspect one historical reason for the popularity of JWTs is that Authentication-as-a-Service companies relied on federated auth, especially for enterprise products like SSO.
-JWTs were a common format that met the needs of OAuth 2 and federated auth in general and so these companies wrote server and client libraries for working with JWTs and published docs and articles on JWTs.
-Developers saw the libraries and articles on JWTs and started using them in all contexts.

 If you’re creating an API that will be used by a front-end like a React app, sessions with secure HTTP-only cookies are generally the most secure.
 They’re a bit harder to set up and configure, with stuff like CORS, typically Redis, etc. But once you’re up and running, you’re good to go.
 If you can’t be bothered with all that, JWTs are OK.
 They’re also a good fit for API-to-API communication, where you’re not necessarily identifying users using cookies/sessions.

 Simple session if possible, JWT if not.

 The creator of JWTs has himself said they are overused.
 They are meant for authenticating a user across multiple services.
 For the average app with a single api + DB, sessions are more than fine and half the work with something like redis.
  JWT is nice, because if you mess up your CORS your users won't be vulnerable to CSRF.

-Unfortunately, lately I've seen more and more people recommending to use JWT (JSON Web Tokens) for managing user sessions in their web applications.
-This is a terrible, terrible idea, and in this post, I'll explain why.

-Just to prevent any confusion, I'll define a few terms first:

     Stateless JWT: A JWT token that contains the session data, encoded directly into the token.
     Stateful JWT: A JWT token that contains just a reference or ID for the session.
 The session data is stored server-side.